-It started as just a regular Idaho black bear hunt and it became an obsession.
+It started as just a regular Idaho bear hunting season and it became an obsession.

 As the weeks went on we got pictures of him visiting most of our baits and we confirmed it… he was huge.
 We called him “Toad” and he was the type of bear you dream about.
 Not only was he big, but he was a deep chocolate color to boot.
 Our Wisconsin hunters were ecstatic.
 Not only because of Toad, but we had a nice blonde bear spotted for them as well.